 Choose how you want to learn

-You can take each module in one of two teaching formats:
+You can take each module in one of two teaching formats and you may mix intensive and weekly modules if this best suits your circumstances across the programme.

 • Usually held between mid October and early November (Semester 1) and Early to Mid March (Semester 2).
 This year's residentials will provisionally be: